Your VA Home Loan Source

 Are there any fees required for a VA Loan?

-There is a Funding Fee required by the Department of Veteran Affairs, that varies between 0-3.3% of the amount of the loan depending on your current Veteran Status.
+There is a funding fee required by the Department of Veteran Affairs, that varies between 0.5-3.3% of the amount of the loan depending on your current Veteran Status and the type of loan.
 The funding fee is added into the total loan amount, so the borrower is not required to pay this out of pocket.
-For more information on the Funding Fee click here.
+In some cases, the funding fee is waived for veterans disabled in the line of service.
+This waiver is determined by VA.
+For more information, see our section about VA funding fees.

 I have already received one VA home loan.
 Can I get another one?